 In the MEPS, questions on out-of-pocket premiums were asked of all policyholders with private insurance coverage for all establishments.
-The variable OOPPREM provides the monthly out-of-pocket premium paid by the policyholder for coverage through the establishment for Panel 24 as of Round 1 and Panel 23 as of Round 3.
-OOPELIG flags these covered-person-policyholder-establishment triples.
-OOPPREMX provides an edited version of OOPPREM and the variable OOPFLAG identifies which records were edited.
-OOPX12X is provided as a convenience to researchers and contains the edited monthly out-of-pocket premium amount multiplied by 12, representing the annual amount.
+The variable OOPPREM provides the monthly out-of-pocket premium paid by the policyholder for coverage through the establishment for Panel 25 as of Round 1 and Panel 24 as of Round 3.